Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

    Overall Application Performance = min(IDCT Throughput (capped), PCI Bandwidth) Overall Application Performance = min(12 GB/s, 8.4 GB/s) = 8.4 GB/s
   ```
 So, in the case of IDCT overall system performance estimate is 8.4 GB/s limited by PCIe performance.
-Once you have built the whole application, you can come back and compare the performance with this number and also compare the kernel latency using profile summary reports in the Vitis Analyzer.
+Once the whole application is built, one can come back and compare the performance with this number and also compare the kernel latency using profile summary reports in the Vitis Analyzer.

 ### Calibrating Kernel Initiation Interval (II)